 Features

-Part of the reason for this might have been that the mechanism was frozen by the time she came to me.
-The auto return mechanism was frozen so tightly together that it took some work, with oils, solvents and patience, to free the thing up.
-Its a shame I couldn’t fully repair this deck because she is a real beaut, with some features that mark the deck as a performer and built accordingly.
+Part of the reason might have been that the mechanism was frozen by the time she came to me.
+The auto-return mechanism was frozen so tightly together that it took some work, with oils, solvents and patience, to free the thing up.
+It’s a shame I couldn’t fully repair this deck because she is a real beaut, with some features that mark the deck as a performer and built accordingly.

 For example, there are two lubrication holes, one each for the top and bottom bearings of the motor.
 The sub-chassis also features and lovely black crinkle finish, reminiscent of premium lens finishes by Nikon or Zeiss.
 The chassis is a real-wood veneered piece, which looks especially nice against the crinkle-finish paint.

-Still, after some TLC, the deck worked very well, albeit in semi auto or manual mode.
-This seems like a worthwhile tradeoff though to keep her going.
-The owner is going to get back to me if this proves to be too difficult for him.
-If that is the case I will try to source another switch for him.
+Still, after some TLC, the deck worked very well in semi-auto or manual mode.
+For me, this is a worthwhile tradeoff though and the owner is going to get back to me if it bothers him.
+If so, I will try to source another switch for him.

 Type: fully automatic turntable